Social Bias in Popular Question-Answering Benchmarks: Method

 \subsection{Analysis of Benchmark Datasets}

-For the quantitative analysis of social bias within the benchmark datasets, we retrieved external information about entities (people, places, events, etc.) mentioned in the question-answer pairs from Wikidata,\footnote{\url{https://www.wikidata.org}} in particular, gender, occupation, religion, and location properties.
+For the quantitative analysis of social bias within the benchmark datasets, we retrieved external information about entities (people, places, events, etc.) mentioned in the question-answer pairs from Wikidata,\footnote{\url{https://www.wikidata.org}} in particular, gender, occupation, religion, and location-related properties.
+Location-related properties were a combination of \textit{country of origin}, \textit{country}, \textit{located in}, \textit{location}, \textit{country of citizenship}, and \textit{place of birth}.\footnote{We are interested in the general representational tendencies within these various contents and, therefore, group several properties that are indicative of a geographic association.
+Since, e.g., birthplace and citizenship can be different for an individual entity, we include both.
+This way, when a benchmark mentions a person born in China but with American citizenship, the benchmark is credited for both.} We mostly do not distinguish between human entities and other types of entities, like events and organizations, in our analysis.